wkillerud/some-sass/docs/src/user-guide/settings.md

 `@deprecated`

 If you don't want Some Sass to follow `@import`, `@use` or `@forward` links you can turn this setting off.
-This will severely limit functionality, and is not recommended.
+This will limit functionality, and is not recommended.
 This setting will be removed at some point after `@import` becomes CSS-only.

 - JSON key: `somesass.scanImportedFiles`.